omkaranustoop/Attention-Based-CNNs-for-fake-News-Detection/README.md

 ## Directory Structure :-

-This Directory Consists for the following files :-
+This Directory Consists of the following files :-

 **1.NoteBooks Training Word2Vec** :- This folder Contains a Jupyter Notebook on training a customised Word2Vec Model using Fake News Dataset.
 The Word-Embedding Dimension and Word-Frequency-Count can be changed for Experimenation.